TurboDocx/Docs/docs/How to Create a Deliverable.md

 ![Image](/img/how_to_create_a_deliverable/step_Image.png)

   #### Rich Text
   For text that you need to format, or if you'd like to add a table you will click on Rich Text.
 A new window will pop-up as shown in the image below.
 Here you will see familiar options such as text formats, colors as well as the ability to add tables among other things.
+Just click the "Save" button when you're done
 ![rich text](/img/how_to_create_a_deliverable/step_24.png)

   #### Date